-Eddie Franklin (I asked him to dance) says he doesn’t belong with the uneducated Filbert St folks; he just goes there to buy drugs.
+Eddie Franklin (I asked him to dance) says he is an engineer who doesn’t belong with the uneducated Filbert St folks; he just goes there to buy drugs.

-Curdibo, the guy on the right, said he was "The Mayor" of the old drug hot spot.
-A little after I took this shot he was shot and beat up and left with permanent brain damage.
+Curdibo, the guy on the right, said he was "The Mayor" of the park when I met him.
+He lived in the house where the drugs were run.
+Then, a little after I took this photo he was shot and beat up and left with permanent brain damage.
 His family is taking care of him.

 "Federal Fed" died of natural causes in his tent just six months after I took this photo.

 Gino "the barber" cutting his brothers hair in a homeless camp.
-When Gino was born his mother was 13.
+Gino’s mother worked hard and held a job, but when he was born she was 13.

 Gino and Krazy, his girlfriend.

-"Twin" handcuffed for drugs, and released with a citation because all she had on her was paraphenalia.
+"Twin" had her first child when she was 12 and all together has had 7 children.
+She’s medicated for mental illness, and living in an ElectroLux Locker on the street.
+Here, she was handcuffed for drugs, and released with a citation because all she had on her was paraphenalia.

 An arrest on Filbert Street.
 Guys in handcuffs can't pull up their pants.

-Tasha next to the banana trees that give some shade to the sidewalk.
+Tasha next to the banana trees that give some shade to the sidewalk on Filbert Street.

 Damonique and her husband.
 She lost her baby.